Delta Pay With Miles: Save hundreds on flights with no blackout dates

 Pay With Miles allows you to redeem your miles for 1 cent each in value.
 By earning a single Amex Delta welcome bonus, you’ll have hundreds of dollars in guaranteed Delta flights — with no blackout dates and no scrounging for available award seats.
 This method won’t always get you the most value for your miles, but it’s an easier way to redeem them for free or discounted flights.
 Here’s a quick tutorial for how to use Delta Pay With Miles.

 Who should use Delta Pay With Miles?

-Folks who worry about (or simply hate) hunting for award seats will love Pay With Miles.
+Travelers who worry about (or simply hate) hunting for award seats will love Pay With Miles.
 No award seat searching necessary.
 When your schedule isn’t flexible, Pay With Miles is a perfect solution.
 There are no blackout dates when you redeem your miles with this method.
 If you want to be prepared for last-minute travel, Pay With Miles is your best friend.
-As long as a seat is open on an eligible Delta flight, you can book it with Pay With Miles.
+You can book your ticket as long as a seat is open on an eligible Delta flight.

 What is Pay With Miles exactly?